YottaDB/YDBDoc/ProgGuide/commands.rst

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The optional first expression specifies the pathname of a routine to ZLINK; if ZLINK has an argument, it not only adds the routine to the image, but also sets $ZSOURCE=expr.
 * If ZLINK has no argument, or expr="", it uses value of $ZSOURCE as the routine specification filename; at least two (2) spaces must follow a ZLINK command with no argument to separate it from the next command on the line.
-* The optional second expression specifies a string holding MUMPS command qualifiers delimited by a dash (-); the qualifiers control compile options when the current ZLINK requires a compile; if ZLINK omits the second expression, the command uses the $ZCOMPILE intrinsic special variable to determine the compile qualifiers.
+* The optional second expression specifies a string holding yottadb command qualifiers delimited by a dash (-); the qualifiers control compile options when the current ZLINK requires a compile; if ZLINK omits the second expression, the command uses the $ZCOMPILE intrinsic special variable to determine the compile qualifiers.
 * An indirection operator and an expression atom evaluating to a list of one or more ZLINK arguments form a legal argument for a ZLINK.
 * When ZLINK encounters a bad object file it produces an INVOBJFILE error that identifies the problem object file.